 Once the first 20-30 references are on the board, ask the AI to describe what it sees across them.
 Useful prompts at this stage are observational, not generative: "What patterns do you see across these images?"
 "What adjectives repeat visually even if they are not written?"
 "What feels inconsistent with the stated direction?"
 The goal is to make your own pattern recognition sharper.

 The output you want is a short list of repeated visual signals and one short list of tensions or contradictions.
 If the AI says the board repeatedly uses soft daylight, shallow depth, neutral materials, and cropped framing, that is a useful signal.
 If it also notices two glossy fashion references that break the pattern, that is useful too.
+This is the layer where AI earns its place: it makes your pattern recognition visible faster than scanning would, and it is not choosing for you.

 Common mistake: Using AI to generate more references before you ask it to evaluate the references you already have.